What’s an Elite Player?

-This term “elite” is very often abused.
-In conversations with players, parents, fans, coaches – the soccer community in general – I have heard many label this or that player elite.
-And many times it actually is a decent player.
-But elite they are not!
-Also, it’s amazing how many times the player that was referenced is in reality just one of the bunch.
+This term “elite” is abused.
+In conversations with players, fans, media, coaches – the soccer community in general – I have heard many label this or that player elite.
+And sometimes it’s actually a decent player.
+But elite they are not.

 The issue arises because people, specifically in the US, have the wrong idea of what constitutes elite.
-Their metrics are just flat out wrong.
+Their metrics are just wrong.
 The most resounding error is focusing on physical attributes.
 Is he big?
 Is he strong?
 Is he fast?

-This does not make or break elite status!
+This does not make or break elite status.

-What makes or breaks you are two and only two fundamental attributes: Technical Quality and Soccer IQ.
+What makes or breaks you are two, and only two, fundamental attributes: Technical Quality and Soccer IQ.

 Technical Quality